Meet the Artisans

 LOCATION AND PROGRAM MANAGER

-Leakhena is a young wife, mom, teacher and team member.
-She is one of our Landmine Design mangers and educators.
-Leakhena could be described as the glue that holds this program together in Cambodia.
+Chi Chi is 20 years old and newly married to her husband, Nan.
+Together they run a church and an English school in the village where they live.
+Chi Chi is outgoing, sweet and loves people.
 Each week, she spends time with the women teaching them, coaching them, listening to their heartache, and helping them improve their lives.
 She visits their homes, helps with jewelry assignments, translates and more.
-Leakhena is always looking for more women to hire into the program and assesses their needs and progress.
+Chi Chi is always looking for more women to hire into the program and assesses their needs and progress.
 She also handles all of the financial aspects of the program in Cambodia.
-Leakhena is married with two children.
-She and her husband pastor a church in Poi Pet, the border town near the MineField Village.
-She also started a pre-school and kindergarten which she operates from her church.

 Kosal